Hedge trimming should be carried out by an experienced gardener. Adelaide Gardening Group are experts when it comes to hedge trimming.

 Hedge nutrition tips

 Regular trimming of hedges lessens the plant’s energy, so good nutrition is critical.
 A good quality organic fertiliser is best.
-For a healthy hedge and nutrient diverse soil, always use organics.
-The garden is no place for synthetic fertilisers and herbicides.
+For a healthy hedge and nutrient diverse soil, use fertilisers that have a reputable brand name, such as Neutrog.
+The garden is no place for low grade fertilisers and herbicides.

 Hedge trimming tips